-Trump Administration Revokes Protection from Deportation for 60,000 Haitians
+Trump Administration Revokes Protection From Deportation for 60,000 Haitians

 “Since the 2010 earthquake, the number of displaced people in Haiti has decreased by 97 percent,” said Duke.
 “Significant steps have been taken to improve the stability and quality of life for Haitian citizens, and Haiti is able to safely receive traditional levels of returned citizens.”

 The administration had faced bipartisan calls to renew the Haitians’ provisional residency.
-In a Miami Herald op-ed, Senator Marco Rubio said those “sent home will face dire conditions, including lack of housing, inadequate health services and low prospects for employment. … Failure to renew the TPS designation will weaken Haiti’s economy and impede its ability to recover completely and improve its security.”
+In a Miami Herald op-ed, Senator Marco Rubio said those “sent home will face dire conditions, including lack of housing, inadequate health services and low prospects for employment … Failure to renew the TPS designation will weaken Haiti’s economy and impede its ability to recover completely and improve its security.”

 The Service Employees International Union estimates that those covered by TPS, including Haitians and many Central Americans, have 270,000 U.S.-born children and thousands of American grandchildren.
-According to the Washington Post, a senior officials said the 18-month “wind-down” period was provided “to allow families with U.S.-born children to make decisions about what to do, and make arrangements.”
+According to the Washington Post, a senior official said the 18-month “wind-down” period was provided “to allow families with U.S.-born children to make decisions about what to do, and make arrangements.”

-The decision does not bode well for the largest group of TPS beneficiaries, the 200,000 El Salvadorans granted protected status after earthquakes hit the country in 2001.
+The decision does not bode well for the largest group of TPS beneficiaries, the 200,000 Salvadorans granted protected status after earthquakes hit the country in 2001.
 A decision on whether they must return to their country, which is plagued by gang violence and high unemployment, is expected in January.

 Comments